TalMogendorff/Golang_CardDeck/README.md

 # Golang_CardDeck
 Minor CardDeck functions to learn the basics of GoLang :

+packages that have been used - "fmt", "io/ioutil", "math/rand", "os", "strings", "time", "test"

 1. newDeck - Create and retrun a list of playing cards.
 Essentially an array of strings (slice of strings)
 2. print - a "method" that log out the contents of a deck of cards
 3. shuffle - shuffle randomly all the cards in a deck